Hebden Bridge and the Calder Valley are full of opportunities to explore the old and the new, the wild and the wonderful.

 The Grayston Unity, Halifax – considered one if not the smallest venue in the UK the Grayston puts on a mix of live music and spoken word events

-If you are planning ahead it’s also worth looking at the Live at The Piece Hall’s summer concert programme which for 2023 includes Madness, Sting and The War on Drugs.
+If you are planning ahead it’s also worth looking at the Live at The Piece Hall’s summer concert programme which for 2023 includes James, Madness and Sting.

 The Hebden Bridge Brass band plays regularly at events in the town and their concerts are listed on their FaceBook page.